2009 (May to August)

 Selina Kyle gives birth to her first child, Helena Kyle!
-The father is the now deceased Sam Bradley, Jr. (son of Selina’s ex-boyfriend Slam Bradley).
+The father is the now deceased Sam Bradley Jr (son of Selina’s ex-boyfriend Slam Bradley).
 While Selina rests following labor, Holly Robinson becomes the new Catwoman.
 Batman visits Selina to see her new beautiful baby girl and brings two gifts: a teddy bear and a full-paid scholarship to the college of her choosing in 18 years.
 Batman then spoils the happy moment by scolding Selina for putting Holly in danger as the new Catwoman.
 When Holly is attacked by Angle Man and the new Film Freak, Selina has Bruce find her a good sitter and squeezes back into her Catwoman costume.
-The two Catwomen patrol the Gotham streets together, but back at the babysitters house, bad things are happening.
+Batman isn’t in the rest of this story (which concludes with Catwoman Vol. 3 #56-57), but here’s what happens.
+The two Catwomen patrol the Gotham streets together, but back at the babysitter’s house, bad things are happening.
 Angle Man and Film Freak kidnap baby Helena!
 Selina goes in solo and gets her baby back and beats the tar out of the villains.

-–NOTE: In New York City, ladykiller Dick Grayson beds a few random girls and then faces-off against Jason Todd to reclaim sole ownership of the Nightwing title (as seen in Nightwing #118-122).
+–NOTE: In Nightwing #118-122.
+In New York City, ladykiller Dick Grayson beds a few random girls and then faces-off against Jason Todd to reclaim sole ownership of the Nightwing title.

-–NOTE: Holly Robinson gets arrested for the murder of Black Mask (a crime that Selina actually committed last year).
-Selina then breaks Holly out of jail (as seen in Catwoman Vol. 3 #58-62) causing a huge GCPD backlash against the Cat-Family.
+–NOTE: In Catwoman Vol. 3 #58-62.
+Holly Robinson gets arrested for the murder of Black Mask (a crime that Selina actually committed last year).
+Selina then breaks Holly out of jail, causing a huge GCPD backlash against the Cat-Family.
 There are now officially two Catwomen in Gotham as Selina and Holly function as a team.

 I’m placing this story-arc here for several reasons.
 One, it takes place well after Identity Crisis.
 Check.
 Two, it takes place while Lex Luthor is head of LexCorp.
 Check.
 Three, it is mentioned that Luthor hasn’t been to Gotham for years.
 Check.
 Okay, here we go.
 Luthor spies on Superman using an experimental quantam satellite scope.
 Using this technology, Luthor witnesses the Man of Steel accidentally destroy a bunch of buildings on an alien planet while saving its humanoid inhabitants from a meteor shower.
 The collateral damage is enough to earn Superman the aliens’ wrath instead of appreciation.
 Luthor immediately begins shipping advanced technology, Kryptonite weaponry (he must have had a secret stockpile), and anti-Superman propaganda to this alien planet, dubbed “Lexor,” in hopes of cultivating and nurturing an entire planetary race of Superman-hating aliens.
 Meanwhile in Metropolis, Luthor secretly funds a fanatical religion that worships Superman as a god.
 The cultists kidnap Lois Lane and try to kill her for rejecting Superman in favor of Clark Kent!
 If only she could explain.
 Batman saves Lois and, along with Superman, takes down the cult.
 In order to keep Batman off of his trail, Luthor occupies the Dark Knight with hired agents posing as common street thugs in Gotham.
 Concurrently, Superman returns to Lexor and is attacked by a rabid Kryptonite-wielding mob.
 Flying back into outer space, Supes intercepts a LexCorp rocket entering the planet’s atmosphere via a wormhole.
 At the same time, Batman finds out Luthor is behind the Gotham crime wave.
 Both Batman and Superman confront Luthor together and shut down his operations, although there is no hard evidence linking Luthor to the crimes as usual.
 I should mention that Superman talks about going on several JLA missions during this time period.
 Of course, at this point, there is no JLA and Superman is in the process of rebuilding the team.
 Therefore, we must assume these JLA missions are preliminary recruitment missions.

-–REFERENCE: Batman suffers a minor knife wound when combating some street thugs (as mentioned in Superman/Batman #28, which happens in a week).
+–REFERENCE: In Superman/Batman #28.
+Batman suffers a minor knife wound when combating some street thugs.
+This item happens one week prior to Superman/Batman #28.

 I’m placing this tale here because it is the last place it fits where both Luthor is still in charge of LexCorp and Bruce is still Batman, concurrently.
 From the 31st Century, a green-skinned Kryptonite-infused clone of Lex Luthor time-travels to present day to assassinate Superman.
 The Luthor clone nearly succeeds, but Batman and the time-traveling Legion of Superheroes are able to perform life-saving surgery.
 While Batman tends to Supes in the Batcave, the Legion tracks down and kills the evil clone.

-–NOTE: Unsurprisingly, Lex Luthor is acquitted of all charges related to the “Everyman Project” disaster last year.
+–NOTE: In Superman #650-653 and Action Comics #837-840.
+Unsurprisingly, Lex Luthor is acquitted of all charges related to the “Everyman Project” disaster last year.
 However, the trial has been particularly financially damaging.
 Losses in civil suits cause Luthor to not only be ousted from LexCorp, but to file for bankruptcy as well.
 An angry Luthor attacks Metropolis using a stolen Kryptonian warship, but Superman defeats the villain as he has done so many times before.
-Superman then rebuilds his Fortress of Solitude at the North Pole (as seen in Superman #650-653 and Action Comics #837-840).
-I should mention that after Luthor’s attack, he is able to miraculously clear himself of all charges, as usual.
+Superman then rebuilds his Fortress of Solitude at the North Pole.
+Following his attack, Luthor is able to miraculously clear himself of all charges, as usual.
 Luthor has still lost just about everything, but he manages to claim ownership of an old LexCorp Communications office building in Gotham, where he retreats to.
 At this location, Luthor tries in vain to salvage his assets.
 Several henchmen and scientists remain loyal to him at his side.
 I should also mention that this story originally functioned as Superman’s triumphant in-costume return following his yearlong plus absence in 52.
 However, due to retcons, his return would have happened just prior to this in Superman/Batman #72-75.

 –Superman/Batman #28-33 (“ENEMIES AMONG US”)